 Bulging discs commonly occur when the fluid interior loses some of its water, a natural side effect of aging.
 The less content the nucleus contains, the flatter and broader the disc becomes.
 If it bulges out far enough to pinch nerves, you may experience:

-Back or neck pain may also occur because the reduced space between the vertebrae tugs on the facet joints.
+Back or neck pain may also occur because of the reduced space between the vertebrae tugs on the facet joints.
 This can cause chronic inflammation and even osteoarthritis.
 A herniated disc takes the discomfort one step further.
 Under sufficient stress, the annulus of a bulging disc may weaken and rupture.
 The tearing of the sensitive annulus can cause severe pain, while the leakage of material from the nucleus (which has inflammatory properties) can irritate nerve tissue above and beyond any impingement it may cause.
 Acute injuries such as auto accident injuries also cause herniated discs.

 Whether you have the beginnings of a bulging disc or a full-blown herniation, rest assured that these conditions, painful as they are, don’t necessarily require surgery.
 Unless your problem is unusually severe or extensive, you can most likely get good results from conservative bulging or herniated disc treatment.